 And then this happens …

-Lesson 1: “Since all public speaking is a kind of performance,” says Scott Berkun, “things can and will go wrong, no matter how good you are.”
-Yes, problems arise and things go wrong and s*!t happens.
+“Since all public speaking is a kind of performance,” says Scott Berkun, “things can and will go wrong, no matter how good you are.”
+Yes, problems arise and things go wrong and shit happens.
 It’s all part of the deal.
 If it hasn’t happened to you yet, consider yourself lucky and remind yourself that your time will come.

-Lesson 3: Stay calm and try to identify the problem methodically. (“One at a time, people.
-One at a time.
-One at a time.
-Ecom, is this an instrumentation problem or are we looking at real power loss here?” – 2:14) Now, if you’ve prepared thoroughly and gone through your public speaker’s checklist carefully, you’ll probably have a back-up of your slide presentation on a USB stick and there’s probably a decent chance that you will be able to use another computer.
-But what if you don’t?
-Or what if there is no other computer?
+If you’ve prepared thoroughly and gone through your public speaker’s checklist carefully, you’ll probably have a back-up of your slide presentation on a USB stick and there’s probably a decent chance that you will be able to use another computer.
+But what if there is no other computer?

 In that case …

-Lesson 4: Determine how long you can try to fix the problem before you have to switch to Plan B in time for the beginning of your presentation.
+Determine how long you can try to fix the problem before switching to Plan B in time for the beginning of your presentation.
 (Do you have a Plan B?)

-Lesson 6: Weigh your options carefully but quickly and decide which workaround you will use. (“The only engine we’ve got with enough power for a direct abort is the SPS on the Service Module. … [I]t could’ve been damaged in an explosion, so let’s consider that engine dead.
+“The only engine we’ve got with enough power for a direct abort is the SPS on the Service Module. … [I]t could’ve been damaged in an explosion, so let’s consider that engine dead.
 We light that thing up, could blow the whole works.
 It’s just too risky.
 We’re not gonna take that chance.
 About the only thing the Command Module is good for is re-entry, so that leaves us with the LEM.
 Which means free return trajectory.
-Once we get the guys around the Moon, we’ll fire up the LEM engine, make a long burn, pick up some speed, get them home as quick as we can. – 1:06)
+Once we get the guys around the Moon, we’ll fire up the LEM engine, make a long burn, pick up some speed, get them home as quick as we can.”

-Lesson 7: Don’t worry about what your presentation was supposed to be like; focus on getting it into shape to make it as good as possible. (“Well, unfortunately, we’re not landing on the Moon, are we?
+“Well, unfortunately, we’re not landing on the Moon, are we?
 I don’t care what anything was designed to do.
 I care about what it can do.
-So let’s get to work.” – 1:45)
+So let’s get to work.”

 As you work on your modified presentation, you may well encounter other obstacles:

-Lesson 8: A presentation is always about the audience no matter how much is at stake for you.
-You have to do your best to give the audience the maximum value possible. (“We’ve never lost an American in space and we’re sure as hell not gonna lose one on my watch!
-Failure is not an option!” – 1:53)
+A presentation is always about the audience no matter how much is at stake for you.
+You have to do your best to give the audience the maximum value possible.

 So, you are working on a new plan for the presentation but you don’t have a lot of time or a lot of material to work with: